Last updated on December 16th, 2021

 Although your toilet may be out of action or your bathroom flooded, it is still important to act with caution when you hire any type of professional.
-After all, if you hire a rookie, you could end up with an even bigger problem on your hands.
+After all, you want to find the best plumber, if you hire a rookie, you could end up with an even bigger problem on your hands.
 To ensure this does not occur, it is all about asking the right questions.

 The first question to ask is how long the plumber has been in business, and what training or qualifications they have.
 You want to be certain that they have the experience to carry out the job, and that they are not just a general handyman with no specialization in plumbing at all.

 Aside from this, ask whether the work they provide is guaranteed.
 This is important; otherwise, if the work is not carried out correctly, you won’t be able to challenge it.
 Also, be sure to ask what insurance the plumbing company has, and whether you have to pay any additional costs on top of the price for the plumbing work.
 For example, do you need to pay for waste disposal, parking, or travel?
 Be mindful that some plumbers do add hidden costs.

 Ask if they clean up their mess or will they leave it for you to have to clean up.
 Believe me it can be quite messy after replacing a toilet and you really don’t want your old toilet hanging around on the porch for months afterward.